xconverge/spkelly/content/posts/3dprinter.md

 ![](/reprap/reprap13.jpg)
 ![](/reprap/reprap17.jpg)

-I had to change a lot of parameters in the firmware I am using to intrepret the GCode.
+I had to change a lot of parameters in the firmware I am using to interpret the GCode.
 The firmware I am using is Marlin (https://github.com/MarlinFirmware/Marlin)

 Printing a new herringbone gear for my extruder because the one I have isn’t very clean.